Pigtronix Space Rip Review

 Aggression, heavy bottom, and modern synth are all good descriptors for the Space Rip.

 A good way to describe the tone is that it's simply unique.
 Having the combination of ethereal and heavy gain gives new life to notes and patterns that would otherwise feel pretty mundane.
+It's definitely aggressive, even at the most basic settings.
+Our favorite demo handler - Bonedo - does a great job of showcasing the tones:

 You'll hear in the demo that you can move the waveform with modulation, producing a chorus and/or fluttering effect.
 This along with pitch shifting produce some really bizarre sounds that I found difficult to place.